davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

   violation signals.
 By default when :option:`-fcheck-pointer-bounds` and :option:`-mmpx` options are used to link a program, the GCC driver links against the libmpx runtime library and libmpxwrappers library.
-It also passes -z bndplt to a linker in case it supports this option (which is checked on libmpx configuration).
+It also passes '-z bndplt' to a linker in case it supports this option (which is checked on libmpx configuration).
 Note that old versions of linker may ignore option.
-Gold linker doesnt support -z bndplt option.
-With no -z bndplt support in linker all calls to dynamic libraries lose passed bounds reducing overall protection level.
-Its highly recommended to use linker with -z bndplt support.
+Gold linker doesn't support '-z bndplt' option.
+With no '-z bndplt' support in linker all calls to dynamic libraries lose passed bounds reducing overall protection level.
+It's highly recommended to use linker with '-z bndplt' support.
 In case such linker is not available it is adviced to always use :option:`-static-libmpxwrappers` for better protection level or use :option:`-static` to completely avoid external calls to dynamic libraries.
 MPX-based instrumentation